euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Deep Learning Attention/Intro.md

 **Dot Product**
  It is used to obtain the similarity measure between vectors by understanding the magnitudes and angles that separate each one.
 Formula: $|a||b|cos\theta$.

-	- This means the output between two vectors is larger given a smaller angle $\theta$.
+This means the output between two vectors is larger given a smaller angle $\theta$.
 Alternatively, the larger the angle $\theta$ is the smaller the resulting value will be.

--
+The generalization for multiplying by the vectors $\bar{h}_s$  is:

+$$
+h_t^T\bar{h}_s
+$$
+Where the current hidden state is transposed and multiplied against a matrix composed by the encoder vectors.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjIwMjY3NjYsLTEwNTQwMTYzOTYsLT
-E5OTg3OTIxODMsMTA1Nzc2ODQ0LC0xNzQyODM5MDgwLC0xMDc1
-NjQwMzIxLDc0ODUyMDE5NV19
+eyJoaXN0b3J5IjpbNTYzNjIwMDA3LC0xMDU0MDE2Mzk2LC0xOT
+k4NzkyMTgzLDEwNTc3Njg0NCwtMTc0MjgzOTA4MCwtMTA3NTY0
+MDMyMSw3NDg1MjAxOTVdfQ==
 -->